 Health & Welfare

-Rick W9DOQ, and Gregg, AB9MZ, are having health issues.
+Gregg, AB9MZ, is having health issues.

-Please keep these members in your prayers.
+Please keep him in your prayers.

 CQ Field Day